The dog ate my Chromebook! Innovative ways to give homework

 Just keep exploring when it comes to Chromebook homework

 The world is getting smaller and the things ordinary people can do with everyday technology is quite remarkable.
 It’s all about making sure you have the right tools for the job.
-Mobile Guardian for Schools gives you, as the teacher, complete control of your edtech in the classroom.
+Mobile Guardian’s Learn solution gives you, as the teacher, complete control of your edtech in the classroom.
 You can make changes, block websites and get the full use of each device that you need for a lesson – no more waiting for IT to come and sort you out.

 So, just keep looking at the apps online and keep exploring how you can make Chromebook homework more interesting to your students and to you.
 You’ll be amazed at what you can find.